Battle of Jemappes: Aftermath

 The French reported approximately 650 dead and 1,300 wounded.
 One of the dead being Armand Gagné, the foster son of Marie Antoinette.
 The Austrians reported 305 dead, 513 wounded, plus 423 men and five guns captured.
 Many of the Austrian casualties were caused by the plentiful French artillery.
 The Bender Infantry Regiment Nr.
 41 suffered especially heavy casualties, losing 14 officers and 400 rank and file.
 Mons surrendered to the French the day after the battle and Brussels fell on 14 November.
 The French populace "went wild with joy" at this first offensive victory of the war.

 At first glance Jemappes was not an impressive French victory.
 The Austrians had suffered 818 casualties, and lost another 423 men taken prisoner, while France had a higher casualty rate and had failed to prevent the escape of a much smaller army to defend a position of danger.
 However, in the context of the situation in 1792, with the French army in chaos due to exile of many of its experienced officers, it was a great success.
 The victory at Jemappes, achieved by inexperienced volunteers over the Austrian regulars, greatly increased the confidence of the revolutionary government (National Convention) in Paris, and encouraged their tendency to aggressive warfare.
+In the words of British historian J. Holland Rose, "At Valmy they had merely stood their ground; at Jemappes they learnt to conquer."

 In the short-term Jemappes gave the French control of the Austrian Netherlands.
 Mons opened its doors to Dumouriez, and he remained there until 12 November.
 He then moved to Brussels, fought a rearguard action in Anderlecht and captured Anderlecht on 14 November.

-They captured Namur on 2 December 1792 after siegeing it eleven days.
+They captured Namur on 2 December 1792 after besieging it eleven days.

 This first French occupation of Belgium was short-lived, but in the few months that the revolutionaries managed to alienate the population, imposing their ideas of freedom on a conservative population.

 Dumouriez was forced to flee into exile after his troops had lost the Battle of Neerwinden (18 March 1793), but his victory at Jemappes was an important step in the direction of the military triumphs of the French First Republic.
 In addition, it ensured that the majority of the battles fought in 1793 would occur outside the borders of France.